abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

-    own blame or error, which they had become accustomed to assemble before light on a having been fixed day, and to sing a song mutually with themselves to Crist as if to a god and to bind themselves by means of a solemn oath, not in some crime, but lest they commit theft, robbrey, or adultry, lest they deceive loyalty, lest they having been called upon deny a deposit.
+    own blame or error, which they had become accustomed to assemble before light on a having been fixed day, and to sing a song mutually with themselves to Crist as if to a god and to bind themselves by means of a solemn oath, not in some crime, but to not commit theft, robbrey, or adultry, to not deceive loyalty, to, having been called upon, not deny a deposit.

 18. *Quibus peractis morem sibi discedendi fuisse rursusque coeundi ad capiendum